Jungal10/Test-taxonomic/README.md

 # Taxonomic Data Analysis

-This repository contains a Python script to analyze taxonomic data, compute summary statistics, and generate visualizations.
-The application is containerized using Docker for easy deployment and reproducibility.
+This repository contains a Python script containerized using Docker to briefly analyze taxonomic data.

 ## Project Structure